From Free-fall to Boom 🏘️: What Causes Real Estate Prices to Increase?

 Again, this is not all good news.
 Household debt will eventually weigh on the economy and reflect in retail sales.
 People worrying about job security, confidence in the future and wages growth.

-Despite the bullish-sounding forecasts, there are signs that prices rising from an already overvalued position, so there is a serious question about the sustainability of the new upturn with the market very susceptible to another change of heart by Apra, an economic downturn or any rate rises.
+Despite the bullish-sounding forecasts, there are signs prices rising from an already overvalued position.
+Therefore, there’s a significant question about the sustainability of the new rise with the market very vulnerable to another change of heart by Apra, an economic decline or any rate rises.

-Loosening credit was always likely to stimulate the market when you add that to population growth from global emigration.
+Loosening credit was always likely to motivate the market when you add that to population growth from global emigration.
 But there will be a price to pay for this too.

 - Last year ended on a remarkable high after the fastest turnaround in history with soaring prices and high clearance rates.
 Sellers and buyers can expect more of the same for at least the first six months of the new year.